LEE T. POLK is Of Counsel to Epstein Becker Green in the Employee Benefits practice, in the firm's Chicago office.

 Mr. Polk has authored numerous articles for legal and business publications and is the author of a four-volume treatise entitled ERISA Practice & Litigation, published by West Group and updated annually for legal developments.

-Mr. Polk has been selected by his peers for inclusion in The Best Lawyers in America©, in the fields of Employee Benefits (ERISA) Law and Labor Law—Management (1996, 2008 to 2018), and in the 2017 edition, Mr. Polk is named Employee Benefits (ERISA) Law "Lawyer of the Year" in Chicago.
-He has also been named to the Illinois Super Lawyers list (2005, 2006, 2008 to 2017) in the areas of Employee Benefits, Employment & Labor, and Business/Corporate, and included in Leading Lawyers.
+Mr. Polk has been selected by his peers for inclusion in The Best Lawyers in America©, in the fields of Employee Benefits (ERISA) Law and Labor Law—Management (1996, 2008 to 2018), and in the 2017 edition, Mr. Polk was named Employee Benefits (ERISA) Law "Lawyer of the Year" in Chicago.
+He has also been named to the Illinois Super Lawyers list (2005, 2006, 2008 to 2017) in the areas of Employee Benefits, Employment & Labor, and Business/Corporate, and selected by Leading Lawyers in the area of Employee Benefits Law (2017).

 Mr. Polk has also served on various not-for-profit boards, including Heartland Alliance, a large social service agency, and Friends of Battered Women and Their Children, as well as organizing committees for alumni of his law school, college, and high school.